Crossbencher

-A crossbencher is an independent or minor party member of some legislatures, such as the British House of Lords and the Parliament of Australia.
+A crossbencher is a minor party or independent member of some legislatures, such as the Parliament of Australia.
+In the British House of Lords the term refers to members of the parliamentary group of non-political peers.
 They take their name from the crossbenches, between and perpendicular to the government and opposition benches, where crossbenchers sit in the chamber.

 United Kingdom

 Crossbench members of the British House of Lords are not aligned to any particular party.
 Until 2009, these included the Law Lords appointed under the Appellate Jurisdiction Act 1876.
 In addition, former Speakers of the House of Commons (such as Lord Martin of Springburn and Baroness Boothroyd) and former Lord Speakers of the House of Lords (such as Baroness Hayman and Baroness D'Souza), who by convention are not aligned with any party, also sit as crossbenchers.
 There are also some non-affiliated members of the House of Lords who are not part of the crossbencher group; this includes some officers, such as the Lord Speaker, and others who are associated with a party but have had the whip withdrawn.
 Although non-affiliated members, and members of small parties, sometimes physically sit on the crossbenches, they are not members of the crossbench parliamentary group.